-Advanced equipment such as IIOT and robots are generating more data than ever before.
+Advanced equipment such as Internet of things (IOT) and Industrial Internet of things (IIOT) and robots are generating more data than ever before.
 However factories’ analytics capabilities have not caught up to this.
-According to Fero Labs manufacturing companies discard 98% of all the data they can collect because they do not have the analytics capabilities to integrate that data in their operations.
+According to Fero Labs manufacturing companies discard 98% of all the data they can collect because they do not have the operational analytics capabilities to integrate that data in their operations.

 And are they right to discard that data?
 According to McKinsey&Company, no. McKinsey predicts $1-4T value creation p.a. in 2025 due to IOT in the factory setting globally.
 A large portion of that value creation is due to industrial analytics and predictive maintenance.
 Naturally, we would expect hype around these impressive values and according to GE, even back in 2014, big data analytics was one of top 3 priorities for >84% of CxOs in factory setting.